-Board diversity.
+Board Diversity.
 In our study, we measure board diversity using two measures.
 First, we define diversity as the degree of heterogeneity among board members with respect to race or gender, using Blau's index (1977).
 As a second measure, we use the proportion of women and racial minorities within each board of directors.
 Data on gender and race were gathered from the Investor Responsibility Research Center (IRRC) for 2002.
-In 2002, there were 4387 Caucasian (89.3 per cent), 368 African-American (7.5 per cent), 113 Hispanic (2.3 per cent), and 44 Asian (0.9 per cent) directors in our sample of 432 firms.
-Six hundred and forty-three (13.1 per cent) directors were women.
-While 12 per cent of firms in our sample had no women directors, 44.0 per cent had 1 woman director, 32.2 per cent had 2 women directors, and 11.8 per cent had 3 or more women directors.
-To validate the IRRC data and fill in missing values on race, we used several external data sources [1] from organizations that survey the race of directors on Fortune 500 boards.
+In 2002, there were 4387 Caucasian (89.3%), 368 African American (7.5%), 113 Hispanic (2.3%), and 44 Asian (0.9%) directors in our sample of 432 firms.
+Six hundred forty-three (13.1%) directors were women.
+While 12% of firms in our sample had no women directors, 44.0% had 1 woman director, 32.2% had 2 women directors, and 11.8% had 3 or more women directors.
+To validate the IRRC data and fill in missing values on race, we used several external data sources1 from organizations that survey the race of directors on Fortune 500 boards.

 Blau's index has been suggested as an optimal measure of diversity to capture variations within a group of people (Harrison and Klein, 2007).
 It is also an ideal measure of diversity, because it meets the four criteria that have been laid out for a good measure of diversity: it has a zero point to represent complete homogeneity, larger numbers indicate greater diversity, the index does not assume negative values, and the index is not unbounded (Harrison and Sin, 2006).
-In addition, Blau's index has been frequently used and noted as a suitable measure of diversity for categorical variables, where the measure is not skewed in a proportion of any one category (i.e. gender or race) (Bantel and Jackson, 1989; Harrison and Sin, 2006).
+In addition, Blau's index has been frequently used and noted as a suitable measure of diversity for categorical variables, where the measure is not skewed in a proportion of any one category (i.e., gender or race) (Bantel and Jackson, 1989; Harrison and Sin, 2006).

-Therefore, board gender diversity and board racial diversity are measured using Blau's (1977) index of heterogeneity $(1 - \Sigma \rho_i^2)$, where ρ_i is the proportion of group members in each of the i number of categories.
-IRRC categorizes the race of board members into four categories: Asian, Black, Hispanic, or White.
+Therefore, board gender diversity and board racial diversity are measured using Blau's (1977) index of heterogeneity $(1-\Sigma\rho_i^2)$, where ρ_i is the proportion of group members in each of the i number of categories.
+IRRC categorizes the race of board members into 4 categories: Asian, Black, Hispanic, or White.
 All four categories were used to calculate Blau's index.
 The range of the index is dependent upon the number of categories, where the number ranges from 0 to (i-1)/i.
 Therefore, board racial diversity can range from 0 when only one race is represented on the board to 0.75 when there are equal numbers of all four races represented on the board.
 For board gender diversity, Blau's index can range from 0 when there is only one gender on the board to 0.50 when there are equal numbers of men and women on the board.